plantnet/GeoLifeCLEF/README.md

 More details about each raster are available within the archive.
 ### Dataset of Occurrences
-The dataset itself is available directly on [CrowdAI](https://www.crowdai.org).
-The following variables are

 The dataset is composed in multiple files:
 - PL_complete.csv